What is a wildfire?

 Where can I get more information about Florida wildfires?

-For additional information about Florida wildfire preparedness, visit the Florida Division of Emergency Management Web site.
+For additional information about Florida wildfire preparedness, please refer to the Florida Division of Emergency Management.